Hiberno-Roman relations: Roman presence in Hibernia

-The question of whether the Romans ever landed in Ireland has long been the subject of speculation, but in recent years firmer theories have emerged.
-Historian Vittorio di Martino writes in his book Roman Ireland that Agricola promoted an exploratory expedition to Hibernia, similar to the one Nero sent to explore southern Sudan in 61 AD, in order to organize a following military expedition to conquer Ethiopia (though this never came about because of his death).

-Indeed, the Roman historian Tacitus mentions that Agricola, while governor of Roman Britain (AD 78 - 84), considered conquering Ireland, believing it could be held with one legion plus auxiliaries and entertained an exiled Gael prince, thinking to use him as a pretext for a possible invasion of Ireland.
-The Roman author tells us that around those years, Agricola had with him a Gael chieftain (maybe Túathal Techtmar) who later returned to conquer Ireland with an army.
-Excavations at sites linked to the tale of Túathal have produced Roman material of the late 1st or early 2nd centuries.
-It would be consistent for Túathal to have been that Gael chieftain.
+The Roman historian Tacitus mentions that Agricola, while governor of Roman Britain (AD 78 - 84), considered conquering Ireland, believing it could be held with one legion plus auxiliaries.
+He entertained an exiled "regulus", a petty king from Ireland, thinking to use him as a pretext for a possible invasion of Ireland.
+This chieftain has been identified with Túathal Techtmar, who, in a 9th century poem, is reported to have been driven out of Ireland by a revolt, later returning with an army to conquer Ireland.

+The 2nd-century Roman poet Juvenal, who may have served in Britain under Agricola, wrote that "arms had been taken beyond the shores of Iuverna (Hibernia)".
+This may refer to a genuine Roman military expedition to Ireland.
-Clearly, neither Agricola nor his successors ever conquered Ireland, but in recent years, archaeology has challenged the belief that the Romans never set foot on the island.
-Roman and Romano-British artefacts have been found primarily in Leinster, notably a fortified site on the promontory of Drumanagh, fifteen miles north of Dublin, and burials on the nearby island of Lambay, both close to where Túathal Techtmar is supposed to have landed, and other sites associated with Túathal such as Tara and Clogher.

-However, whether this is evidence of trade, diplomacy or military activity is a matter of controversy.
-It is possible that the Romans may have given support to Túathal, or someone like him, to regain his throne in the interests of having a friendly neighbour who could restrain Gael raiding.
+Roman and Romano-British artefacts datable to the late 1st or early 2nd centuries have been found, primarily in Leinster and notably in a fortified site on the promontory of Drumanagh, fifteen miles north of Dublin, and burials on the nearby island of Lambay, both close to where Túathal Techtmar might plausibly have landed, and also at other sites associated with Túathal such as Tara and Clogher.
+It is possible that the Romans may have given support to an Irish chieftain to regain his throne, in the interests of having a friendly neighbour who could restrain raiding from Ireland.

-Furthermore, the 2nd-century Roman poet Juvenal, who may have served in Britain under Agricola, wrote that "arms had been taken beyond the shores of Iuverna (Hibernia)", and the coincidence of dates is striking.
-Although Juvenal was not writing history, he was possibly referring to a genuine Roman military expedition to Ireland, according to Philip Freeman.

-It is also speculated that such an invasion may have been the origin of the presence of the Brigantes in Ireland as noted in Ptolemy's 2nd century Geography.
-The Brigantes were a rebellious British tribe only recently conquered in Agricola's time.
-The dispossessed nobility may have been ready recruits for Túathal's invasion force, or the Romans may have found it a convenient way of getting rid of troublesome subjects, just as Elizabeth I and James VI & I planted rebellious Scots in Ireland in the 16th and 17th century.
-Other tribal names associated with the south-east, including the Domnainn, related to the British Dumnonii, and the Menapii, also known from Gaul (Roman France), may also date from such an invasion.
+Such an invasion may have been the reason why the Brigantes are recorded in Ireland, as noted in Ptolemy's 2nd century Geography.
+The Brigantes were a rebellious British tribe, only recently conquered in Agricola's time.
+The dispossessed nobility may have been ready recruits for Túathal's invasion force, and the Romans might have found this a convenient way of getting rid of troublesome subjects, just as Elizabeth I planted English in Ireland and James VI & I planted Scots in Ireland in the 16th and 17th century.
+Other tribal names associated with south-eastern Ireland, including the Domnainn, related to the British tribal name Dumnonii, and the Menapii, a name also known from Gaul (Roman France), may also date from such an invasion.